-- (c) whether, in the context of the calculation of the total exposure measure of the leverage ratio, the exposure value of items listed in Annex II determined by using the Original Exposure Method differs in a material way from the exposure value determined by using the Mark-to-Market Method; - (d) whether using either own funds or Common Equity Tier 1 capital as the capital measure of the leverage ratio could be more appropriate for the intended purpose of tracking the risk of excessive leverage and, if so, what would be the appropriate calibration of the leverage ratio; - (e) whether the conversion factor referred to in point (a) of Article 416(8) for undrawn credit facilities, which may be cancelled unconditionally at any time without notice, is appropriately conservative based on the evidence collected during the observation period; - (f) whether the frequency and format of the disclosure of items referred to in Article 436 are adequate;
+- (e) whether, in the context of the calculation of the total exposure measure of the leverage ratio, the exposure value of contracts listed in Annex II determined by using the Original Exposure Method differs in a material way from the exposure value determined by using the Mark-to-Market Method; - (f) whether using either own funds or Common Equity Tier 1 capital as the capital measure of the leverage ratio could be more appropriate for the intended purpose of tracking the risk of excessive leverage and, if so, what would be the appropriate calibration of the leverage ratio; - (g) whether the conversion factor referred to in point (a) of Article 429(10) for undrawn credit facilities, which may be cancelled unconditionally at any time without notice, is appropriately conservative based on the evidence collected during the observation period; - (h) whether the frequency and format of the disclosure of items referred to in Article 451 are adequate; - (i) what would be the appropriate level for the leverage ratio for each of the business models indentified in accordance with point (b); - (j) whether a range for each level of the leverage ratio should be defined;

-- what would be the appropriate level for the leverage ratio for each of the business (g) models indentified according to point (-a). - (ga) whether a range for each level of the leverage ratio should be defined; - whether introducing the leverage ratio as a requirement for institutions would (h) necessitate any changes to the leverage ratio framework provided by this Regulation and, if so, which ones; - (i) whether introducing the leverage ratio as a requirement for institutions would effectively constrain the risk of excessive leverage on the part of those institutions, and, if so, whether the level for the leverage ratio should be the same for all institutions or should be determined according to the risk profile and business model as well as the size of institutions and, with regard to this, which additional calibrations or transition period would be required.

-- 3. The report referred to in paragraph 2 shall cover at least the period from the date of application of this Regulation until 30 June 2016 and shall take account of at least the following: - (a) the impact of introducing the leverage ratio, determined in accordance with Article 416, as a requirement that institutions would have to meet on: - (i) financial markets in general and markets for repurchase transactions, derivatives and covered bonds in particular; - (ii) the robustness of institutions; - (iii) business models and balance-sheet structures of institutions; in particular as regards low-risk areas of business, such as promotional credit by public development banks, municipal loans, financing of residential property and other low-risk areas regulated under national law; - (iv) the migration of exposures to entities which are not subject to prudential supervision;
+- (k) whether introducing the leverage ratio as a requirement for institutions would necessitate any changes to the leverage ratio framework provided by this Regulation and, if so, which ones; - (1) whether introducing the leverage ratio as a requirement for institutions would effectively constrain the risk of excessive leverage on the part of those institutions, and, if so, whether the level for the leverage ratio should be the same for all institutions or should be determined according to the risk profile and business model as well as the size of institutions and, with regard to this, which additional calibrations or transition period would be required. - 4.
+The report referred to in paragraph 3 shall cover at least the period from ...\ until 30 June 2016 and shall take account of at least the following: - (a) the impact of introducing the leverage ratio, determined in accordance with Article 429, as a requirement that institutions would have to meet on: - (i) financial markets in general and markets for repurchase transactions, derivatives and covered bonds in particular; - (ii) the robustness of institutions;